mnismt/llms-long-context-benchmark/README.md

 - Accurately answer questions that require deep comprehension of the entire context

 The benchmark presents models with increasingly longer fictional texts and measures their ability to accurately answer detailed questions about the content.

-## Implementation

-This project is built with:
-- React
-- TypeScript
-- Recharts for data visualization
-- Tailwind CSS for styling

 ## Development